Code-Institute-Submissions/CI_MS3/README.md

 * Each page includes a navigation bar.
 * Each page includes a footer with copyright information and social media links.
 * The landing page includes a short explanation of the site's purpose, as well as links to recipes sorted by their category.
-There are also links to sign up or log in to the site.
+There is also a button to sign up to the site.
 * The Sign up page contains a form that lets users register an account.
 * The Log in page contains a form that allows users to log in to their account.
 * The passwords for accounts are hashed to enhance security.